jolocom/jolocom-sdk/docs/md_book/docs/agents.md

 - `createAgent`
 Returns an unitialized agent.
 A number of methods can be used to provision the newly created agent with a DID / Wallet.

+- `passwordStore` - can be used by the SDK for persisting secrets (e.g. the symmetric encryption key used to encrypt / decrypt the contents of the user's Wallet).
+For example implementations, check out the "Naive password store" (default for node-js) and the "React native password store" (default for react-native)

 ---

 An unitialized agent (e.g. as returned by `sdk.createAgent`) can be provisioned with an identity (e.g. a DID + a set of signing keys managed by the a wallet) in a number of ways.